 Most certification programs will require that the service dog candidate and its handler receive a score of 80% in regards to the Yes/No part of the test and attain the "Always" or "Most of the time" qualification on the rest of the examination.

-service dogs from an early age as well as meeting them with lots of new environments like escalators, busses, trains, outdoor sports events, rural areas, and swimming pools.
+We strongly recommend socializing the service dogs from an early age as well as meeting them with lots of new environments like escalators, busses, trains, outdoor sports events, rural areas, and swimming pools.
 You need to practice control from a distance without using the leash as well – preferably through practice at home.